Spending time outdoors is so rewarding, but acquiring the recreational gear you need can get pricey. But it doesn’t have to be!

 Participate in gear swaps or consignment events.

-Clean out your closets, garage, and basement, and sell your clothing and equipment at a gear swap where you can make a few dollars, recycle unwanted items, and avoid the landfill.
+Clean out your closets, garage, and basement, and sell your clothing and equipment at a gear swap.
+You can make a few dollars, recycle unwanted items, and avoid the landfill.

 Here are some helpful brands and programs I recommend:

-• Wilderness Voyageurs, the 3rd largest outfitting company in the U.S., holds gear swaps where individuals can sell their gently used outdoor equipment, and buyers can acquire gear at a significantly reduced price from market retail value.
-You can choose to either set up a table and sell your stuff yourself or consign your equipment and retain a certain percentage of the sale price when items sell.
-Wilderness Voyageurs also offers a sales rack with up to 70 percent off last season’s styles, many of which are sustainable, conscientious name brands with a reputation for longevity.
+- Wilderness Voyageurs is the 3rd largest outfitting company in the U.S. They hold frequent gear swaps where individuals can sell their gently used outdoor equipment.
+Buyers can acquire gear at a significantly reduced price from market retail value.
+You can choose to either set up a table and sell your stuff yourself, or consign your equipment and retain a certain percentage of the sale price when items sell.
+Wilderness Voyageurs also offers a sales rack with up to 70% off last season’s styles.
+Many of the brands on this rack are sustainable, conscientious companies who have a reputation for producing long-lasting gear.

-• REI has its Reduce, Reuse, and Reimagine Used Gear and Trade-In program, in which sellers can trade in items for a gift card to purchase other outdoor recreational equipment, clothing, and gear from REI.
-Depending on your location, your REI store may organize local garage sale events, typically held at the manager’s discretion.
+- REI has its Reduce, Reuse, and Reimagine Used Gear and Trade-In program.
+Sellers can trade in items for a gift card to purchase other outdoor recreational equipment, clothing, and gear from REI.
+Some REI stores may organize local garage sale events, typically at the manager’s discretion.
 You can also become an REI co-op member, which gives you access to new and gently used clothing, gear, and equipment at significantly reduced prices.

-• SoSendy is an online marketplace where you can buy, sell, or rent sporting equipment and gear.
+- SoSendy is an online marketplace where you can buy, sell, or rent sporting equipment and gear.
 This app boasts a broad range of equipment, allowing you to try a new sporting activity without breaking the bank.
-Consider cleaning out your garage, basement, or attic, and use the money generated from your gently used clothing and equipment sales to fund a new outdoor activity you’ve yet to try!
+Consider cleaning out your garage and closets, then use the money generated from your consignment sales to fund a new outdoor activity you’ve yet to try!

-• Consignment shops, Goodwill stores, and garage and tag sales are all great alternative ways to purchase or sell your active recreational clothing, footwear, accessories, gear, and equipment.
+- Consignment shops, Goodwill stores, and garage and tag sales are all great alternatives to purchase or sell recreational clothing, footwear, accessories, gear, and equipment.
 Some stores, such as The Goodwill, use profits to assist people with employment placement services, job training, and other community-based services.

 Extend the life of your existing gear.